Skip to main content

 Where to Get Pediatric Catheter Supplies

-Ready to find the right pediatric catheters for your child?
-180 Medical has been specializing in intermittent catheters, incontinence supplies, and ostomy products for nearly 20 years.
-We have experience in helping children as young as newborns.
+180 Medical has been specializing in intermittent catheters for over 20 years.
 We’re here to help you and your child find the best intermittent catheters to fit their unique needs.

 If you have any other questions or would like more information, contact our friendly specialists.